25 Popular Fruits—Ranked by Sugar Content!

 Fiber: 5.4 g

 Did you know you've been eating kiwis wrong this whole time?
 It may be brown and fuzzy, but don't let that turn you off.
-"The skin of kiwi fruits contain cholesterol-lowering fiber, antioxidants, and immune-boosting vitamin C," says Lisa Moskovitz, R.D., founder of The NY Nutrition Group.
-Just as your would rinse a peach or a pear to lower your exposure to pesticides and chemicals, washing kiwis is essential if you plan to bite right in.
+"The skin of kiwi fruits contains cholesterol-lowering fiber, antioxidants, and immune-boosting vitamin C," says Lisa Moskovitz, RD, founder of The NY Nutrition Group.
+Just as you would rinse a peach or a pear to lower your exposure to pesticides and chemicals, washing kiwis is essential if you plan to bite right in.